The Deepdale Round

 The Priest’s Hole Cave

 As I gain height along the ridge, I get my first sighting of the Priest’s Hole.
 Appearing as a large black spot on the otherwise grey and green crags, it looks impossibly cut off for all but seasoned rock climbers.
-It’s not until you get closer that you realise it’s possible for mere mortals to experience its secrets.

 After summiting Hartsop above How, I proceed along the ridge until the ground steepens beneath the eastern ridge of Hart Crag.
 I leave the ridge here, descending into Houndshope Cove.